Yaz Mubarakai

 Shahyaz Yezdi "Yaz" Mubarakai (born 24 October 1975) is an Indian-born Australian politician.
 He has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Jandakot from 2017 to 2025.
-Following the 2025 Western Australia state election.
-Mubarakai became the inaugural MP for the new electorate of Oakford.
+Following the 2025 Western Australia state election, Mubarakai became the inaugural MP for the new electorate of Oakford.

-Mubarakai was born in India, and emigrated to Australia in 1997.
+Mubarakai was born in India in 1975.
+He later moved to Australia in 1997.
 He belongs to the Parsi community.
 He owns the post office at Success, a restaurant Majestic India and Cafe Royal in Cockburn Central.
 He previously served on Cockburn City Council.